HugoMatilla/Refactoring-Summary/readme.md

 * If group of methods are badly factored and grouping them makes it clearer

-**Mechanics**

-* Check that the method is not polymorphic.
-* Find all calls to the method.
-* Replace each call with the method body.
-* Compile and test.
-* Remove the method definition

 ##3 Inline Temp
 You have a temp that is assigned to once with a simple expression, and the temp is getting in the way of other refactorings.